4-Ingredient Nut-Free Apple Cinnamon Energy Balls

 Apple Cinnamon No-Bake Energy Balls Recipe

 My kids, like most, are all about snacking.
-Whether it’s yogurt stuffed apples or easy peanut butter banana snacks or just a granola bar from a box, when they are home they want to eat all the things.
+Whether it’s easy peanut butter banana snacks or just a granola bar from a box, when they are home they want to eat all the things.
 That’s why I always need quick and healthy snacks to make.

-These easy snacks are one of my boys’ favorite things to munch on.
-I have made several versions of no-bake energy balls, like these Funky Monkey Banana Chocolate Peanut Butter Energy Balls.
+Energy balls are one of my boys’ favorite snacks to munch on.
+I have so many recipes, from Funky Monkey energy balls to cranberry almond energy balls.
 But I wanted to make a variety without nuts or nut butter or any other major allergens.
 This way we could pack them on-the-go or share them with friends without having to worry about any kids with food allergies or sensitivities.

 These no-bake energy bites have the caramel apple flavor you love with the perfect hint of cinnamon.
 They are an easy snack recipe the kids love to make and eat.
 Perfectly portable and poppable, they have only four ingredients, and are gluten free, dairy free, nut- and peanut-free, and vegan.
 Made with only real, whole ingredients, so you can feel good about eating this healthy snack.
 Even better, from the making to the eating, they are totally kid-friendly.